bruneo32/apkjs/README.md

 # AndroidJS
-Node Module to build a frontend into yan Android APK
+Node Module to build frontend into Android APK